 Certain matters discussed in this annual report are forward-looking statements within the meaning of Section 27A of the Securities Act, Section 21E of the Exchange Act and the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995, that are based on our beliefs, assumptions and expectations, as well as information currently available to us.
-Such forward-looking statements may be identified by the use of the words "anticipate," "estimate," "expect," "may," "will," "plan" and similar expressions.
+Such forward-looking statements may be identified by the use of the words "anticipate," "believe," "estimate," "expect," "may," "will," "plan" and similar expressions.
 Such statements reflect our current views with respect to future events and are subject to certain risks and uncertainties.
 There are important factors that could cause our actual results, levels of activity, performance, or achievements to differ materially from the results, levels of activity, performance or achievements expressed or implied by the forward-looking statements, including, but not limited to:

-- the degree of our success in our plans to leverage our global footprint to grow our sales; - the degree of our success in integrating the companies that we have acquired through the implementation of our M&A growth strategy; - the lengthy development cycles for our solutions, which may frustrate our ability to realize revenues and/or profits from our potential new solutions; - our lengthy and complex sales cycles, which do not always result in the realization of revenues; - the degree of our success in retaining our existing customers and competing effectively for greater market share; - difficulties in successfully planning and managing changes in the size of our operations; - the frequency of the long-term, large, complex projects that we perform that involve complex estimates of project costs and profit margins, which sometimes change mid-stream; - the challenges and potential liability that heightened privacy laws and regulations pose to our business; - occasional disputes with clients, which may adversely impact our results of operations and our reputation; - various intellectual property issues related to our business; - potential unanticipated product vulnerabilities or cybersecurity breaches of our or our customers' systems, particularly in the current work-from-home environment; - the unknown further duration of the global COVID-19 pandemic and the extent of its impact on our operations, financial position and cash flows, and those of our customers and suppliers; - risks associated with our global sales and operations, such as changes in regulatory requirements, wide-spread viruses and epidemics like the recent novel coronavirus outbreak, or fluctuations in currency exchange rates; and - risks related to our principal location in Israel.
+- the degree of our success in our plans to leverage our global footprint to grow our sales; - the degree of our success in integrating the companies that we have acquired through the implementation of our M&A growth strategy; - the lengthy development cycles for our solutions, which may frustrate our ability to realize revenues and/or profits from our potential new solutions; - our lengthy and complex sales cycles, which do not always result in the realization of revenues; - the degree of our success in retaining our existing customers and competing effectively for greater market share; - difficulties in successfully planning and managing changes in the size of our operations; - the challenges and potential liability that heightened privacy laws and regulations pose to our business; - occasional disputes with clients, which may adversely impact our results of operations and our reputation; - various intellectual property issues related to our business; - potential unanticipated product vulnerabilities or cybersecurity breaches of our or our customers' systems, particularly in the current hybrid office/work-from-home environment; - risks posed by our global sales and operations, such as changes in regulatory requirements, wide-spread viruses and epidemics, or fluctuations in currency exchange rates; and - risks related to our principal location in Israel.

+The forward-looking statements made in this annual report speak only to our views as of the date on which the statements are made.
 While we believe such forward-looking statements are based on reasonable assumptions, should one or more of the underlying assumptions prove incorrect, or these risks or uncertainties materialize, our actual results may differ materially from those expressed or implied by the forward-looking statements.
 Please read the risks discussed in Item 3 - "Key Information" under the caption "Risk Factors" and cautionary statements appearing elsewhere in this annual report in order to review conditions that we believe could cause actual results to differ materially from those contemplated by the forward-looking statements.